elbow-jason/a-story-about-cats-and-rust/manuscript/chapter_2_hello_world.md

 # Chapter 2 Installation of Rust

 Oh, look!
 The cats are installing Rust? ... *silence*.
 Ok then.
 They are installing Rust.
 Amazingly, they are able to do this through manipulation of the command-line of the boy's computer.
-The cats entered:
+In the command line one of the cats entered:

 ```
 $ curl -sS https://static.rust-lang.org/rustup.sh | sudo bash